pauxy-qmc/pauxy/README.rst

 Features
 --------
-Pauxy can currently do:
+Pauxy can currently:

-- estimation of ground state properties of model systems (Hubbard model or a generic system via an FCIDUMP).
+- estimate ground state properties of model systems (Hubbard models and generic systems defined by (real) FCIDUMPs).
 - phaseless, constrained path and free projection AFQMC.
 - calculate expectation values and correlation functions using back propagation.
 - calculate imaginary time correlation functions.
 - control the sign problem using a variety of trial wavefunctions including free-electron, UHF and GHF, all in single- or multi-determinant form.
 Installation
 ------------